akkartik/mu/subx/Readme.md

 ```

 The code segment now contains the instructions of `A` as well as `C`. `C`
 comes _before_ `A`.
-This order allows me to split SubX programs between
+(Why this order?
+I'd like to organize SubX programs into
-multiple _layers_.
-A program built with just layer 1 would start executing at
-layer 1's first instruction, while one built with layer 1 and layer 2 (in that
-order) would start executing at layer 2's first instruction.
+sequences of [_layers_](http://akkartik.name/post/wart-layers) that permit
+incrementally building a subset of layers into a working program with a subset
+of functionality.
+This organization requires, among other things, letting each
+layer control the code that runs when the binary starts up.
+Letting each layer
+override the starting address would require additional syntax.
+Instead, I
+choose to always begin execution at the start of the code segment, but allow
+layers to prepend to segments.)

 Within the code segment, each line contains a comment, label or instruction.
 Comments start with a `#` and are ignored.
 Labels should always be the first